 CSUB, CSUF, and CSUS will serve as regional hubs to broaden educational access in collaboration with local community colleges and high school districts.
 Stackable certificate programs will be developed to provide a flexible educational pathway to develop talents adapted to the proposed engine.
 Opportunities for union workers to transition their skills into a new workforce will help alleviate the economic dip that may come from the worldwide transition away from O&G industries.

 At UCB/LBNL, the EPIC will leverage the world’s most prolific and impactful scientific institutions to partner with CSU system institutions and build unique industry R&D training programs at the undergraduate and master’s levels to support the battery and electrochemical technology ecosystem.
-EPIC will also collaborate with WFD boards and regional community college systems.
+The first step at UCB is the Electrochemistry Summer Academy, founded by Prof. Boettcher as part of the Center for Electrochemical Science, Engineering, and Technology (CESET).
+The academy immerses diverse students in the foundational and applied aspects of electrochemistry and prepares them for industry R&D. As a summer offering, it is open to any qualified person, and thus will be available to not only UCB students, but also CSU students and industry professionals aiming to upskill and reskill, for example in O&G. Phase I includes three courses have already been approved by the UCB coursework committee to launch in Summer 2025 at UC Berkeley and include complete 3-credit courses on Fundamentals of Electrochemistry and Electrochemical Engineering along with Electrochemical Technology Research Projects Laboratory, which is built on team-based mentored projects with industry partners.
+Phase II in Summer 2026 will expand offerings to include courses Electrochemical Methods Laboratory and Electrochemical Technology, resulting in sufficient credit hours for the first Electrochemistry Minor in the USA.
+In Phase III, the Electrochemistry Summer Academy courses will be combined with new and existing academic year science, engineering, data/programming, and technology courses both at UCB and at the CSU campuses to build a Professional Master’s degree in electrochemical technology.